Money & Pastoral advice

-The University offers a money advice service for students to access impartial financial information, advice and guidance from an experienced and professional team of money advisers.
+The University offers a money and pastoral advice service for students to access impartial information, advice and guidance from an experienced and professional team of Student Life Advisers.

 Please read the information below to find out more about the ways we are able to support you.

 Our appointments are impartial, confidential and conducted in privacy face-to-face or by Microsoft Teams and you can choose whichever type of appointment you prefer.

 - Student Finance queries

 Do I need to have anything with me?

 It's helpful if you have to hand any paperwork, information or evidence in relation to your query.
 If your query is Student Finance-related, please bring/have your online log-in details.